What to do if you can’t pay your business taxes

 4. Obtain an agreement with the IRS.

-- Contact the correct IRS function before any regular tax deadlines or corporate tax deadlines to request the payment arrangement you’ve chosen.
+- Contact the correct IRS function before any regular business tax deadlines to request the payment arrangement you’ve chosen.
 Provide the IRS with the necessary information to complete the agreement.

 - It may take time for the IRS to set up your agreement or consider your option, especially if your business: